Video Floppy: History

 Video floppies were first demonstrated by Sony and introduced under the Mavipak name in 1981 for their prototype Mavica (not to be confused with their later line of Mavica digital cameras introduced in the mid-1990s, which stored JPEG images to standard 3.5-inch floppy disks readable by computers instead).
 The video floppy specification was proposed by the Electronic Still Camera Conference in 1985 and established as Standard CP-3901 (formerly CPZ-250) of the Electronic Industries Association of Japan (EIAJ) in September 1988.
+One month earlier, in August 1988, the Nikon QV-1000C was announced, which used a video floppy as its storage medium.
 The video floppy format was later used by Minolta, Panasonic, and Canon for their still video cameras introduced in the mid-to-late 1980s, such as the Canon Xapshot from 1988 (also known as the Canon Ion in Europe and the Canon Q-PIC in Japan).